OpenEvalProject/evals/manuscripts/elife-58061/v2/manuscript.md

 To find epistatic interactions between mutations, we focused on the first two time-points because the profile of the genetic background for each mutation changes with time, influencing the apparent fitness of mutations and precluding proper analysis.
 To assess the significance of our epistasis estimates in the face of the counting noise inherent in deep-sequencing experiments, we simulated our experiment by starting with the observed genotype counts from the initial library and using the fitness estimates obtained for single mutations to compute genotype counts after cycle one, assuming independent mutation effects (no epistasis).
 The new counts were computed by Poisson sampling, using the observed total counts for cycle one, and apparent epistasis was calculated from this simulated data as for the real data.
 The results from multiple no-epistasis simulations could then be confronted with our real epistasis estimates (Figure 6c,d and e).

-## Data processing
+### Data processing

 In order to analyze epistatic interactions between mutations we removed all sequences that were not WT at positions 319 and 320, and all sequences that were not WT or the expected mutant at all other positions.

-## Fitness estimation
+### Fitness estimation

 The limited read coverage of mutant sequences constrained us to measuring the fitness effects of focal mutations averaged over all backgrounds present in the library, rather than specifically in the WT background.
 Thus, the relative fitness effect of a particular mutation (or mutation pair) is defined as the collective fitness of all sequences carrying the mutation (or mutation pair) relative to the fitness of all sequences who are WT at the relevant position(s).
 This in fact provides a more general measure of fitness which takes into account a mutation’s average epistasis with the genetic background of our library, rather than just focusing on its effect in a single background (ie. the WT background).
 This approach is permitted by the common profile of the genetic background for all single mutations and mutation pairs at t0, as well as for their respective WT-containing reference sequences (Supplementary file 4), and by the sufficient read coverage at this level of diversity (for single mutations: 910x at t0 and 127x at t1; for double mutations: 182x at t0 and 25x at t1).
 However, only t0 and t1 could be used for the approach to be valid, as the profile of the genetic background of each focal mutation can change differently over time, due indeed principally to epistasis between focal mutations and the genetic background.

+As only a single selection cycle is taken into account, the relative fitness effect, w, of a focal mutation, i, is computed as:

+$$
+W_{i}=In(mut_{i}^{t1}/mut_{i}^{t0},)
+$$

-As only a single selection cycle is taken into account, the relative fitness effect, w, of a focal mutation, i, is computed as:Wi=In(mutit1/mutit0,)here mutit0 and mutit1 are the ratio of mutant i counts to the relevant WT reference counts (those sequences with a WT residue at position i) at t0 and t1, respectively.
+here mutit0 and mutit1 are the ratio of mutant i counts to the relevant WT reference counts (those sequences with a WT residue at position i) at t0 and t1, respectively.
 The same principle is applied for calculating the relative fitness effect of mutation pairs.
-Pairwise epistasis, ε, between focal mutations, i and j, is computed as:εij=Wij−(Wi+Wj),where wij is the relative fitness of the double mutant.
+Pairwise epistasis, ε, between focal mutations, i and j, is computed as:

+$$
+\epsilon_{ij}=W_{ij}−(W_{i}+W_{j}),
+$$

+where wij is the relative fitness of the double mutant.

-## Simulation of selection-sequencing experiment as a null model of pairwise epistasis
+### Simulation of selection-sequencing experiment as a null model of pairwise epistasis

 To assess the significance of our pairwise epistasis measures, we simulated the selection-sequencing experiment under the assumption of no epistasis to see how much of the measured epistasis might be due not to true fitness interactions but to errors in fitness measurement.
 The main source of noise was assumed to be sampling noise arising from the limited sequencing read coverage (any sampling noise arising from the selection-enrichment protocol itself was neglected, due to the maintenance of a large population size relative to mutant diversity).
 Other sources of noise, such as off-target mutations, are outside of our reach, and so the epistasis confidence estimates derived here serve as an upper bound.

 Simulations were initiated with the real count data for t0, and every genotype was assigned a relative fitness, w, based on the real fitness estimates for single focal mutations and the assumption of no epistasis between mutations (unlike above, w is defined here on a linear, rather than ln, scale).
-Poisson sampling, based on the real total sequencing reads for t0, was performed to simulate true genotype frequencies at t0. t1 genotype frequencies were then generated according to: fat1 = fatt0 x wa/w¯t0, where fat0 and fat1 denote the frequency of genotype a at t0 and t1, respectively, wa is the relative fitness of genotype a, computed as described above, and w¯t0 is the mean fitness of all genotypes at t0.
+Poisson sampling, based on the real total sequencing reads for t0, was performed to simulate true genotype frequencies at t0. t1 genotype frequencies were then generated according to: fat1 = fatt0 x wa/$w¯$t0, where fat0 and fat1 denote the frequency of genotype a at t0 and t1, respectively, wa is the relative fitness of genotype a, computed as described above, and $w¯$t0 is the mean fitness of all genotypes at t0.
 Finally, t1 counts were generated from the simulated t1 frequencies by an additional Poisson sampling, based on the real total sequencing reads for t1.
 The simulated t1 counts could then be used along with the real t0 counts to derive fitness estimates for all single focal mutations and mutation pairs, and thus pairwise epistasis estimates for all mutation pairs, exactly as for the real data.
 1000 simulations were performed, and the resulting distributions of pairwise epistasis estimates were compared directly with the real pairwise epistasis estimates to assign them confidence values (simply the frequency at which the simulated estimates are less than, or greater than, the real estimate, for positive and negative epistasis, respectively) (Supplementary files 5 and 6).